taf22/java-skill-Altaf-/SOLUTIONS.md

-# SOLUTIONS.md
+# Java Skills Project - Solutions Summary

-## Task 2 – Basic Programming
+## Task 2: Basic Programming

+### User Information System
+- **What I learned:**
-I learned how to use conditions and variables in Java.
+  I learned how to create Java classes, define properties for each user, and print the information clearly.
-The challenging part was writing the payment rules for different employee types.
-I tested my code using different hours and employee types.
-One thing I want to improve is organizing my code better using methods.

-## Task 3 – Arrays and Strings
-I practiced how to work with arrays and strings.
-The hard part was handling empty strings and checking values correctly.
-I tested my code using sample names and scores.
+- **Challenging part:**
+  The hardest part was organizing the input and output so the data looks neat and readable.
+- **How I tested:**
+  I ran the program multiple times with different data to make sure everything prints correctly.
+- **One thing to improve:**
-I want to improve in validating input and writing clean logic.
+  I want to add input validation to prevent invalid or empty data from causing errors.

-## Task 4 – OOP Practice
-I understood how inheritance works and the difference between static and non-static variables.
-It was a bit hard to use `super` and `@Override` correctly.
+### Simple Business Logic
+- **What I learned:**
+  I practiced writing `if-else` statements to simulate real-world business logic.
+- **Challenging part:**
+  It was tricky to design clear rules when the conditions got more complex.
+- **How I tested:**
-I tested by creating objects and calling different methods.
+  I tested by trying different inputs to see if the logic works as exp
-I want to get better at designing object-oriented programs.

-## Task 5 – Problem Solving
-I learned how to solve problems using patterns and simple logic.
-Formatting the output nicely was a bit tricky.
-I tested my logic with different customer types and number patterns.
-I want to improve how I display results clearly and make my code easier to read.